akin-oladejo/hough-lane-detection/README.md

 # Hough-Lane-Detection
 Detect lanes in a lane driving video using Canny Edge Detection for line detection and the Hough transform to determine lane lines.

 You would probably have to tweak parameters to get the lanes in a different video.

+You can find the demo [here](https://hough-lane-detection.streamlit.app/)